 Phillies vs. Pirates Highlights

-Nick Gonzales and the Pirates defeat Trea Turner and the Phillies, 8-7
+Oneil Cruz and the Pirates defeat Bryce Harper and the Phillies, 4-1

-Nick Gonzales and the Pirates defeat Trea Turner and the Phillies, 8-7
+Oneil Cruz and the Pirates defeat Bryce Harper and the Phillies, 4-1

 Trea Turner's grand slam opened up the 10-1 blowout as the Phillies struck first in a battle of the NL's best teams.